-As a traveler, each destination enriched you with new pieces of knowledge, novel experiences, different encounters, and insights from another culture.
-While traveling, you can also be more than a simple observer and have a real positive impact on nature and society by choosing sustainable tourism.
+As a traveller, each destination enriched you with new pieces of knowledge, novel experiences, different encounters, and insights from another culture.
+While travelling, you can also be more than a simple observer and have a real positive impact on nature and society by choosing sustainable tourism.

 Sustainable tourism is the core of our mission at TasteIran as we consider it as the key factor of the future of tourism in Iran.
 So, what is it about and how can we make a difference altogether?